-Left guard Mike Iupati, who seemed likely to play, ends up on list of Seahawks out vs. Vikings
+Left guard Mike Iupati, who seemed likely to play, ends up on list of Seahawks out against Vikings

 Dunbar returns at right cornerback

-Quinton Dunbar returned to the starting lineup at right cornerback after missing the last two games with a sore knee.
+Quinton Dunbar returned to the starting lineup at right cornerback after missing the past two games with a sore knee.

 Dunbar had been listed as questionable but had also been able to practice late in the week raising optimism he would play.